Tricks and tips for bringing home a new puppy

 We all know that socialization is incredibly important for our young puppies but the window for socialization closes quickly!
 Be sure to have a family conversation about how you’ll support your puppy with this important piece of their development.
 Scheduling weekly outings to safe new spaces in advance will help you stay on track with your socialization goals, the first few weeks of puppy raising will fly by before you know it!
 Check out our “Puppy Socialization” blog for more ideas.

 6. Use daily enrichment

 Mental enrichment is an excellent way to wear out our young puppies and promote relaxation.
 Studies have shown that licking and sniffing lower heart rate and respiratory rate.
 This means that if your puppy needs a nap, confining them with a filled Kong (or similar item) is a great way to support them with settling and relaxing.
 You can use these items throughout the day to support them with relaxing during family mealtimes, when visitors come over, during family TV time, and more.
-Be sure that before the puppy comes home you have a freezer full of several filled enrichment items and several puzzle toys or treat-dispensing toys ready to go for when you need them!
+Be sure that before bringing home a new puppy, you have a freezer full of several filled enrichment items and several puzzle toys or treat-dispensing toys ready to go for when you need them!

 7. Healthy exercise matters